 Samsung keeps on giving with its incredible line of flagship devices.
-While we’re awaiting the S9 to hit the global market, let’s not forget about the S8 and how well-developed handset it is.
+While we’re awaiting the S9 to hit the global market, let’s not forget about the S8 and how well-developed the handset it is.
 However, even though S8 checks all the boxes, there are some issues we can’t neglect.
-Today, we’ll try to address Bluetooth issue which is, surprisingly, quite common.
+Today, we’ll try to address the Bluetooth issue which is, surprisingly, quite common.

-Namely, a hefty number of users reported a variety of Bluetooth errors — starting with the connection breaking and reaching to a complete inability to connect in the first place.
-In order to address this, we provided a list of most common solutions.
+Namely, a hefty number of users reported a variety of Bluetooth errors — starting with the connection breaking and reaching a complete inability to connect in the first place.
+In order to address this, we provided a list of the most common solutions.
 If you’re a proud S8 user but Bluetooth aches won’t stop, make sure to check the steps we provided below.

 Solution 1 – Update your device

-In the Bluetooth case, we can say that the Bluetooth 5 data transfer protocol is a novelty and that the older devices will have a hard time pairing with it.
+In the Bluetooth case, we can say that the Bluetooth 5 data transfer protocol is a novelty and that older devices will have a hard time pairing with it.
 Nonetheless, that doesn’t mean that, by adjusting the software, you won’t be able to connect your S8 to your car, headphones or PC.